Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: On Sufficiency of Sequential-Move Occupancy States

 \subsection{Proof of Lemma \ref{lem:markov}}

 \lemmarkov* \begin{proof} In demonstrating this statement, we also derive a procedure for updating sequential occupancy states.
-Let $\iota_{\tau+1}$ be the sequential exhaustive data available at sequential horizon $\tau+1$, which we rewrite as follows $\iota_{\tau+1} \doteq (\iota_\tau, a_\tau)$.
-That is sequential exhaustive data $\iota_\tau$ plus chosen sequential decision rule $a_\tau$ at sequential horizon $\tau$.
-By Definition \ref{def:sequentialoccupancystate}, we relate both sequential occupancy state and exhaustive data as follows: for every sequential state $x_{\tau+1}$ and joint history $o_{\tau+1}$,
+Let $\iota_{\tau+1}$ be the sequential exhaustive data available at sequential point in time $\tau+1$, which we rewrite as $\iota_{\tau+1} \doteq (\iota_\tau, a_\tau)$, that is sequential exhaustive data $\iota_\tau$ plus chosen sequential decision rule $a_\tau$ at sequential point in time $\tau$.
+By Definition \ref{def:soc}, we relate both sequential occupancy state and exhaustive data as follows: for every sequential state $x_{\tau+1}$ and joint history $o_{\tau+1}$,

 The substitution of $\iota_{\tau+1}$ by $(\iota_\tau, a_\tau)$ into (\ref{eq:sequentialoccupancystate:1}) yields